librailfare is an Affero GPL-licensed library to load, query and search the integrated fares database used by all British train operating companies.

 Franchised train operating companies (TOCs) in Great Britain are required by their franchise agreements to operate an integrated ticketing and fares system.
 The system used is inherited from British Rail and has a very complex structure.
 As far as I'm aware there is no open source software currently available that can work with this data, so I decided to create librailfare in order to

 The motivation behind this is that whilst the many journey planning websites currently available are very good at finding the cheapest point-to-point fare to travel at a given time on a given "optimum" route between the two points (which they have determined using some black-box algorithm), they are not so good at providing the information necessary for flexible travel planning, when a passenger might wish to use the break-of-journey or flexible routeing options offered by certain tickets, for example.
 I believe this is because journey planners tend to use off-the-shelf software and are not really optimised to exploit the inherent flexibility in the ticketing system inherited from British Rail.
 In my opinion this can only be achieved by developing custom software to exploit such flexibility.
 I hope that this little library will prove to be a starting point for that, and encourage the development of more open railway data websites such as Open Train Times and BRfares.
+The latter of these sites now includes an API that exposes a lot of the same fares data as librailfare does.

 The library is written in C and provides a C API.
 I believe this is the best choice for optimum performance, which is particularly important when dealing with large amounts of complex data.
 It is licensed under the GNU Affero GPL.
 This is a stricter license than the normal GPL; in addition to the protections afforded by the GPL, it also compels the source code to be provided to any users interacting with the software remotely over a network (N.B.
 THIS IS NOT A LEGAL DEFINITION - please see the file LICENSE.txt included in the source code distribution for the legal definition of the license).
 As I hope this software will one day have utility when used interactively through a website, and I want any enhancements made to be preserved and made public, I felt this was an appropriate license.